automl/amltk/CONTRIBUTING.md

 Consider we need some timing functionality, that is we need to start some `Timer` and then eventually `stop` it and record a `start`, `end` and `duration`.
-We will use pythons [`@dataclass`](https://docs.python.org/3/library/dataclasses.html) to create a simple implementation and slowly iterate until we reach a well designed timer.
+We will use pythons [`@dataclass`](https://docs.python.org/3/library/dataclasses.html) to create a simple implementation and slowly iterate until we reach a well-designed timer.

 ```python
 from dataclasses import dataclass